flancian/garden/lightning talks.md

 Vision for [[fedwiki]]: something that is federated but is recognizably a wiki.

 You are not succesful if you are not being copied.
 Who cares if the idea is succesful?
 That's the foundation of creativity: understanding other ideas and making them your own.
 Different from a github model, where everybody is working towards the "same ideal code".
 We want instead a chorus of voices here.

+A place in your mind to create: different from just 'remembering' things.
+Creating collaboratively is amazing.

+The most common markup is text + double square brackets.